Emotion in Paintings - What Does That Mean?

 This original abstract painting

 called Old Orange was inspired by imagining flying over the Arizona Desert.
-I have never done that but I love flying and that desert - imagination made it happen.
-I wanted to create an emotional painting with a feeling of calm separation.
+I have never done that but I love flying and the desert - my imagination put the two together and made it happen.
+I wanted to create a painting with a feeling of calm separation.

 Each of these three attempts at emotion in art are abstract figure paintings.